mr5z/PropertyValidator/README.md

     public string?
 EmailAddress { get; set; }
     public Address PhysicalAddress { get; set; } = new Address();

+    // Used in XAML
     public IDictionary<string, string?> Errors => validationService.GetErrors();

-    public void NotifyPropertyChanged() => RaisePropertyChanged(nameof(Errors));
+    // Used internally by this library to propagate changes from "Errors" property public void NotifyPropertyChanged() => RaisePropertyChanged(nameof(Errors));

     // You must do this only once in the initialization part of your class model.